 We feel there is nothing more important than a father’s relationship with his children.
 You should never accept an unfair level of visitation with your children.
 During your divorce, a Parenting Plan needs to be approved by both sides and the court.
 We will negotiate hard to make sure you have time with your kids.
 We have the experience to protect your right to see your children.

-If you are already divorced and living with an unfair visitation schedule, we will go to court for you and have the parenting plan modified.
+If you’re already divorced and living with an unfair visitation schedule, we’ll go to court for you and have the parenting plan modified.

 I am going to pay too much in child support